Lifesmart Spas Heater Element Failure

 How to Fix / Troubleshooting

-Safety first: Turn off power at the GFCI breaker and verify no voltage is present before testing the heater.
+Safety first: Turn off the power at the GFCI breaker and verify no voltage is present before testing the heater.

-- Test heater resistance: Disconnect heater wires and measure resistance across the heater element.
+• Test heater resistance: Disconnect heater wires and measure resistance across the heater element.
 Infinite or zero ohms indicates a failed element.

-- Inspect high-limit: Reset any manual high-limit if present and ensure the sensor is properly seated.
+• Inspect high-limit: Reset any manual high-limit, if present, and ensure the sensor is properly seated.

 Advertisements